Episode 3

 Speaker C:

-Let them know, like, we gotta make it to 18.
+Let them know, like, we gotta make it to 18 for real.

 Speaker C:

-This why we really here, to make it to 18.
+This is why we really here, to make it to 18.

 Speaker C: